Diane-cumulus/EVPN_Cumulus/README.md

 This Github repository contains the configuration files necessary for setting up EVPN using Cumulus Linux and Quagga on the Reference Topology.

 This demo is equivalent to the scenario in the MAC+IP Address learning section of the [Cumulus EVPN for VXLAN](https://cumulusnetworks.com/learn/web-scale-networking-resources/whitepapers/Cumulus-Networks-White-Paper-EVPN.pdf) whitepaper.
+The whitepaper includes relevent commands to check the setup and operation of Cumulus EVPN.

 The flatfiles in this repository will set up a BGP unnumbered along with the IPv4 and EVPN address family between the leafs and spines.
 The servers will have a basic IPv4 and IPv6 configuration.
 Server01 and 04 are in one VLAN/VXLAN, and servers 02 and 03 are in a different VLAN/VXLAN.